 - File names should not include characters that are not supported within file names by the Windows operating system.

-If your Overleaf projects stop synching with Dropbox, please check the following.
+If your Overleaf projects stop synchronizing with Dropbox, please check the following.

 - Are the projects that have stopped synchronizing in the Archive or Trash?